Anyone who was denied coverage for proton beam radiation therapy for the treatment of prostate cancer.

 In January 2019, United Healthcare changed its policy and declared proton therapy a proven treatment for prostate cancer; however, it is allegedly failing to retroactively apply this new policy.
 The suit pegs the switch as “arbitrary,” as no significant clinical developments had been made between May 2018 – when the company rejected the plaintiff’s claim – and the time the new policy took effect.

-It is believed that United Healthcare is not the only company denying coverage for proton beam radiation therapy.
+It's possible that United Healthcare is not the only company allegedly denying coverage for proton beam radiation therapy.

 How Could a Class Action Lawsuit Help Me?